Yankees outfielder Juan Soto and designated hitter Giancarlo Stanton celebrate...

 In the immediate aftermath of their ALCS-clinching victory over the Guardians on Saturday night at Progressive Field in Cleveland, the Yankees celebrated by:

-— Jumping around in a big circle;
+— Jumping around in a big circle.

-— Hugging each other and then doing the same with loved ones once their families came onto the field;
+— Hugging each other and then doing the same with loved ones once their families came onto the field.

-— Gathering on the infield for a group photo;
+— Gathering on the infield for a group photo.

-— Going into the clubhouse for a champagne and cigar party, the fourth time they have popped corks this season (also for clinching a playoff berth, winning the AL East and beating the Royals in the ALDS).
+— Going into the clubhouse for a champagne and cigar party, the fourth time they have popped corks this season (also for clinching a playoff berth, winning the AL East title and beating the Royals in the ALDS).

 Why do they celebrate?
 There’s the team accomplishment, first and foremost.